-The crew is engaged in a total rebuild of our legendary ship in Roses, Spain.
+The crew is rebuilding the Heraclitus in Roses, Spain.
 Skilled volunteers are invited to apply to participate.
-The crew structure and spirit is maintained during the construction, which is led by Captain Claus Tober, and Expedition Chief Christine Handte, both of whom have sailed with RVH for over 20 years and have extensive experience with previous drydocks.
+Crew structure and spirit is maintained during the construction, which is led by Captain Claus Tober, and Expedition Chief Christine Handte, both of whom have sailed with RVH for over 25 years and have extensive experience with previous drydocks.

-Many people work with the RVH refit, including local professionals, the original Ecotechnics builders and RVH alumni.
+Many people work with the RVH restoration, including local professionals, the original Ecotechnics builders and RVH alumni.

 We are committed to offering those opportunities to the next generation.